 PGDip(Accounting) course information:

-On-campus at South Africa : full-time
+On-campus at South Africa : full time and after hours

 This programme has been accredited by the South African Institute of Chartered Accountants (SAICA) and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s board exams.
 The programme is also accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).